aaronchu/heroku-review-envs/heroku-app-create/README.md

 You're working on a pull request in an repo that corresponds to a Heroku app in a pipeline.
 Let's call that the `Development App or Service`.
 It works with other microservices either by calling them or being called by them.
 Those other microservices are called `Related Apps or Services`.

+This GitHub Action deploys both of those types of apps into your Heroku account.

 ## Usage

 Example usage when deploying a Development App: